nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Assessments/Module5-Assessment.md

 <<display_name:Question 3; max_attempts:2; weight:10; rerandomize:always; showanswer:finished; show_reset_button:false>>

 >>What are some examples of using feature flags?
-Select three answers.
+Select all that apply.

 [x] Kill switch for performance issues with a feature
 [x] Early access for new features for some users